Python-SIP/sip/sphinx/installation.rst

     ``X`` and ``Y`` are the major and minor version of the Python interpreter used to run the ``configure.py`` script.

+.. cmdoption:: --use-qmake

+    .. versionadded:: 4.16

+    Normally the ``configure.py`` script uses SIP's own build system to create the Makefiles for the code generator and module.
+This option causes project files (``.pro`` files) used by Qt's :program:`qmake` program to be generated instead.  :program:`qmake` should then be run to generate the Makefiles.
+This is particularly useful when cross-compiling the SIP module to (for example) iOS or Android.

 The ``configure.py`` script takes many other options that allows the build system to be finely tuned.
 These are of the form ``name=value`` or ``name+=value``.
 The :option:`--show-build-macros <configure.py